Today I began an expositional teaching and preaching through the book of Hebrews. Whereas I gave a brief introduction, and then the first four verses.

 But rather, it says in vs 2 that today God speaks to us thru His Son Jesus (or thru His sufficient Word).

-Below is the video, and underneath that video is the mp3 audio.
+Below is the video, and underneath the video is the mp3 audio.